-In their article "The dark figure of sexual recidivism," Nicholas Scurich and Richard S. John (2019) wrestle with a difficult and important problem: What is the actual rate of sexual recidivism given the well-known fact that many crimes go unreported?
-Scurich and John begin by describing the controversy over the incidence of sexual offense recidivism.
-Courts and the public believe that sexual offense recidivism is really high, whereas most empirical studies have found sexual recidivism to be quite low.
-"Based on the assumption that the empirical studies are correct in their conclusion that sexual recidivism rates are 'low'," Scurich and John write, "academic commentary has universally castigated the enactment of laws and statutes that are ostensibly predicated on a 'high' recidivism rate" (p.
-159).
+In their article The Dark Figure of Sexual Recidivism, Nicholas Scurich and Richard S. John (2019) wrestle with a difficult and important problem: what is the actual rate of sexual recidivism given the well-known fact that many crimes go unreported?
+Scurich and John begin by describing the controversy over the incidence of sex offense recidivism.
+Courts and the public believe that sex offense recidivism is really high, whereas most empirical studies have found sexual recidivism to be quite low.
+"Based on the assumption that the empirical studies are correct in their conclusion that sexual recidivism rates are 'low,'" Scurich and John write, "academic commentary has universally castigated the enactment of laws and statutes that are ostensibly predicated on a 'high' recidivism rate" (p.159).

 Yet Scurich and John are deeply critical of these recidivism studies.
-They offer no specific methodological challenge to any of them, except their general assertion that "the vast majority of the academic studies" use charges or convictions as a measure for recidivism, which "underestimates the actual rate of recidivism" (p.
-160).
-Instead they claim that these studies are flawed because they fail to take into account unreported offenses.
-Scurich and John point to two types of data that "speak to the magnitude of the dark figure (of sexual recidivism)" (p.
-161).
-They turn first to victim self-report data as measured by a variety of sources, including the National Crime Victimization Survey.
-These sources supposedly show that "at a minimum, a majority of sexual offenses do not get reported by victims to the police" (p.
-162).
+They offer no specific methodological challenge to any of them, except their general assertion that "the vast majority of academic studies" use charges or convictions as a measure for recidivism, which misses a lot of crime" (p.160).
+Instead they claim that the studies are flawed because they fail to take into account unreported offenses.
+Scurich and John point to two measures of data that "speak to the magnitude of the dark figure (of sexual recidivism)" (p.161).
+They turn first to victim self-report data as measured by a variety of sources including the National Crime Victimization Survey.

+These sources show that "at a minimum, a majority of sexual offenses do not get reported by victims to the police" (p.162).
 Scurich and John then look to offender self-report data.
-They cite several studies that they claim demonstrate how much more common actual sexual recidivism is relative to the rates reported by official crime statistics.
+They cite several studies that they claim demonstrate how much more common actual sexual recidivism is relative to rates measured by official crime statistics.